ProactiveProgrammers/www.proactiveprogrammers.com/decks/discrete-structures-slides/probability-functions/slides.md

 ---

-# Set Theory for Probability
+# Using Set Theory to Explore Probability

 <v-clicks>

--   Often it is difficult to calculate the probability of an event!
+-   Often it is difficult to calculate the **probability** of an event!

 -   Sets help us reason about the basic concepts of probability